odoo/documentation/content/administration/upgrade.rst

       .. image:: upgrade/odoo-sh-prod.png
          :alt: View from the upgrade tab

-      The actual process is **triggered as soon as a new commit is added** to the branch.
+      The process is **triggered as soon as a new commit is made** on the branch.
 This allows the upgrade process to be synchronized with the deployment of the custom modules' upgraded source code.